shangll123/lulushang.github.io/docs/GENOA eQTL/GENOAeQTL.md

 * In this study, we fill this critical knowledge gap by performing a large-scale in-depth eQTL mapping study on 1,032 African Americans (AA) and 801 European Americans (EA) in the GENOA cohort.

-* Our result suggesting potentially diverse genetic architecture underlying expression variation in the two populations.
-The large sample sizes in GENOA allow us to construct accurate expression prediction models in both AA and EA, facilitating powerful transcriptome wide association studies.

 * Overall, our results represent an important step towards revealing the genetic architecture underlying expression variation in African Americans.